shivamsn97/Pyxle/docs/overview/what-is-pyxle.md

 Pyxle is a Python-first take on the Next.js mental model.
 Pages live in `pages/`, each `.pyx` file bundles its server loader and React component, and the dev server glues Starlette, Vite, and a Node-based SSR runtime into a single workflow.
 If you already know `app/` routes, file-based layouts, or data loaders from Next.js, Pyxle gives you the same ergonomics without leaving Python.

+Think about Pyxle as “Next.js for Python teams”: author everything in one file, fetch data with async Python, and ship React UI without writing a separate API layer.

 ## Guiding ideas

 1. **One file per feature** – Python loader + JSX live side-by-side so business logic stays near the UI.